redhat-cne/cloud-event-proxy/docs/metrics.md

 Title: Metrics
 ---

 SDK-GO populates [Prometheus][prometheus]  collectors for metrics reporting.
-The metrics can be used for real-time monitoring and debugging.
-Network attachment definition admission controller does not persist its metrics; if a member restarts, the metrics will be reset.
+The metrics can be used for real-time monitoring and debugging. cloud event proxy metrics collector does not persist its metrics; if a member restarts, the metrics will be reset.

 The simplest way to see the available metrics is to cURL the metrics endpoint `/metrics`.
 The format is described [here](http://prometheus.io/docs/instrumenting/exposition_formats/).

-Follow the [Prometheus getting started doc](http://prometheus.io/docs/introduction/getting_started/) to spin up a Prometheus server to collect Network attachment definition admission controller metrics.
+Follow the [Prometheus getting started doc](http://prometheus.io/docs/introduction/getting_started/) to spin up a Prometheus server to collect metrics.

 The naming of metrics follows the suggested [Prometheus best practices](http://prometheus.io/docs/practices/naming/).